 Vested Deferred.
-20 years of service and separated before age 50.
+5 years of service.
 Payment beginning is deferred to attainment of age 50.

 Post-Retirement Adjustments ("Escalator").
 Each time base pay is changed, payments to all benefit recipients are simultaneously changed by the same percent that base pay changed.